-In this article, we explore 10 careers that are most likely to be highest paid in the next 30 years, or at least in the next 10 years.
+In this article, we explore 10 of the highest paid careers in the next 30 years, or at least in the next 10 years.

 We also explore the possibility of some jobs, particularly in the retail industry, becoming obsolete as well.